 Notice to attend the Annual General Meeting

-In order to be entitled to participate at the meeting, shareholders must be included in the printout of the share register that is made by Euroclear Sweden AB on Tuesday, March 31, 2015 and give notice of their intention to participate at the meeting not later than on Tuesday, March 31, 2015, preferably before 12 noon.
+In order to be entitled to attend the meeting, shareholders must be included in the printout of the share register that is made by Euroclear Sweden AB on Thursday, March 26, 2020 and give notice of their intention to attend the meeting not later than on Thursday, March 26, 2020, preferably before 12 noon.

-Notice in respect of participation at the Annual General Meeting may be given via the Company’s website, AGM 2015, or by telephone on +46 8 45 45 760.
+Notice to attend the Annual General Meeting may be given via the Company’s website, www.ssab.com, or by telephone on +46 8-45 45 760.

 The name, personal identification number (or company registration number), address and telephone number of the shareholder must be provided in the notice.

-In order to be entitled to participate at the Annual General Meeting, shareholders whose shares are registered in the name of a nominee must temporarily re-register the shares in their own name.
-Such re-registration must be effected at Euroclear Sweden AB on Tuesday, March 31, 2015.
+In order to be entitled to attend the Annual General Meeting, shareholders whose shares are registered in the name of a nominee (including Finnish shareholders that are registered within the Finnish book-entry system at Euroclear Finland Oy) must temporarily re-register the shares in their own name with the help of the nominee.
+Such re-registration must be effected at Euroclear Sweden AB on Thursday, March 26, 2020.
 Thus, the nominee should be contacted in ample time prior to that date.

-Admission cards entitling the holder to participate at the Annual General Meeting will be distributed prior to the Annual General Meeting to those shareholders who have submitted applications.
-It is anticipated that shareholders will receive admission cards not later than on Tuesday, April 7, 2015.
+Admission cards entitling the holder to attend the Annual General Meeting will be distributed prior to the Annual General Meeting to those shareholders who have submitted applications.
+It is anticipated that shareholders will receive admission cards not later than on Monday, March 30, 2020.
 Any shareholder that has not received an admission card prior to the Annual General Meeting will be able to obtain an admission card from the information desk, upon presentation of identification.

 1. Election of a chairman of the meeting